 3) SMS, set the Payload container type IE to "SMS" and include data in the Payload container IE as described in subclause 5.4.5.2.2.

+For case a, case c, and case d in subclause 5.6.1.1, if the UE has more than one of uplink CIoT user data, SMS and location services message to be sent at the same time, the UE shall:

+a) set the Payload container type IE to "Multiple payloads"; and

+b) set each payload container entry of the Payload container IE (see subclause 9.11.3.39), as follows:

+1) for CIoT user data:

+i) set the payload container type field of the payload container entry to "CIoT user data container" as described in subclause 5.4.5.2.2;

+ii) set the payload container entry contents field of the payload container entry to the user data container as described in subclause 5.4.5.2.2, and

+iii) set the optional IE fields of the payload container entry, to the PDU session ID, and Release assistance indication (if available) as described in subclause 5.4.5.2.2;

+2) for SMS:

+i) set the payload container type field of the payload container entry to "SMS" as described in subclause 5.4.5.2.2; and

+ii) set the payload container entry contents field of the payload container entry to the SMS payload as described in subclause 5.4.5.2.2; and

+3) for location services message:

+i) set the payload container type field of the payload container entry to "Location services message container" as described in subclause 5.4.5.2.2;

+ii) set the payload container entry contents field of the payload container entry to the Location services message payload as described in subclause 5.4.5.2.2; and

+iii) set the optional IE fields of the payload container entry, to the routing information, if provided by the upper layer location services application as described in subclause 5.4.5.2.2.

 For case a, if the UE has pending user data that is to be sent via the user plane in subclause 5.6.1.1, the UE shall set the Control plane service type of the CONTROL PLANE SERVICE REQUEST message to "mobile terminating request".
 The UE shall include the Uplink data status IE in the CONTROL PLANE SERVICE REQUEST message to indicate which PDU session(s) have pending user data to be sent via user-plane resources.

 For cases d and k, if the UE has pending user data that is to be sent via the user plane in subclause 5.6.1.1, the UE shall set the Control plane service type of the CONTROL PLANE SERVICE REQUEST message to "mobile originating request".
 The UE shall include the Uplink data status IE in the CONTROL PLANE SERVICE REQUEST message to indicate which PDU session(s) have pending user data to be sent via user-plane resources.